KingIsKrakd/altserver1/README.md

 When the program is running, so is altserver-linux and anisette server.
 Install altstore does as it says, but requires the program to be run via terminal to input the 2fa code (may be fixed later if enough interest for this repo is found)

 Closing the window will minimize it to tray, where it can be quit or maximized.
 It does NOT kill altserver or anisette.
+# Future Plans
+In the near future I plan to:
+- [x] Automate install of libraries
+- [x] Setup pyinstaller to build binaries
+- [] Fix tray issue
+- [] Fix install altstore
+- [] Add pair button
+- [] Add restart usbmuxd button

+When all of these features are done I will build & publish a release

+Will not impliment:
+- Saving username/password - Don't want to mess with doing it securly and it isn't really neccessary, since altstore on device saves the apple id password.
+You only need to press install altstore once or twice and typing your password manually is easy enough

 # Screenshots

 ![AltServer GUI](https://nab138.tixte.co/r/altserver.png)